By Rhonda Campbell

 Dr. Oz puts it this way, “The average American woman has a BMI of 28, which is overweight – nearly obese.
 Her waists measures 37 inches, almost 5 inches too wide, and she weighs nearly 165 pounds.
 In 1960, the average American woman’s weight was 140 pounds.
 If we continue at this rate, in the next 50 years, your daughter or granddaughter will weigh 190 pounds.”

-Realize the benefits that you can gain from losing 10 pounds and you could drop the extra weight easier.
+Realize the benefits that you can gain if you lose 10 pounds and you could drop the extra weight easier.
 In addition to lowering or avoiding high blood pressure and joint pain, losing weight can help you to reduce your risks of developing heart disease and dementia.
 Other benefits associated with losing weight are:

 - Less inflammation (inflammation is at the root of some joint and muscle pain)